isdsucph/isds2021/src/content/page/timeplan.md

 - nb: Slides and exercise in Jupyter Notebook format
 - nb sol: Slides and exercise in Jupyter Notebook format (Without solutions to the exercises you have to hand in)
 - {ex, le, sol}: Respectively refer to exercises, lecture slides or solutions in Jupyter Notebook format
-- pdf: Slides in PDF format
+- pdf: Slides in PDF format or just PDF file
 - gs: Google Sheets link